vacationlabs/monad-transformer-benchmark/README.md

 ### Warning

 The files with the markup are very large.
-Make sure your editor can handle large files (I'm looking at youe emacs!).
+Make sure your editor can handle large files (I'm looking at you emacs!).

 # Benchmark results